Home Depot Background Check: How It Works (& What Not To Do)

 Since a domestic violence protective order is a civil action, it is unlikely it will appear on a criminal history check; however, there is a possibility it will be revealed in a deeper screening.

-Home Depot has a zero tolerance policy for violence in the workplace, so a domestic violence order may be grounds to deny employment (especially if the other party works for that particular location).12 Does a restraining order go on your record?
+Home Depot has a zero tolerance policy for violence in the workplace, so a domestic violence order may be grounds to deny employment (especially if the other party works for that particular location).
+Does a restraining order go on your record?

 Typically, they do not show up on basic record checks, but there is the potential for them to appear on fingerprint based screenings.

-Does Home Depot Do Background Checks?
+Does Home Depot Conduct Background Checks?

 Home Depot does require job candidates undergo a background check which is conducted by a third-party provider contracted by the company.